 A better way to look at it

 Since the paragraphs above were written regarding the "shadows of things to come", my wife and I have obtained that copy of The Complete Jewish Study Bible that I have mentioned above.
 The Jewish perspective we see in this book sheds a better light on the intent and context of the original author of the text.
-The text of Col 2:17
+The text of Colossians 2:17

 in many Bibles shows that the translators have added words to the text that change the meaning of the original words.
 I checked this with the Interlinear Bible we have and found this to be perfectly true.
 The best example I can give you is the comparison between the Interlinear Bible and the NASB, NIV, NLT, and others:

 First, let's start with the Interlinear Bible which shows the English translated from the Greek: